maguireja/Netgear-R7800/README.md

 --End of file 'hash'--
 ```

-The only hash type here that I'm remotely familiar with is SHA-256, so I thought I'd take a chance and try cracking the string as a SHA-256 hash.
+I thought I'd take a chance and try cracking the string as a SHA-256 hash.
 I used Hashcat with the rockyou2024 wordlist and the rockyou-30000 ruleset:
 ```
 ./hashcat.bin -a 0 -m 1400 test-hash ~/tools/wordlists/rockyou2024.txt -r rules/rockyou-30000.rule
 ```